smagt/filter-arc-archived-tabs/README.md

 4. **Set Up the plist**: The project includes a plist file for scheduling the script on macOS.
 To install it:

-    - Modify the plist file to include the correct path to the `clean-arc.sh` script and the correct days etc.
+    - Modify the plist file to include the correct path to the `clean-arc.sh` script and the correct days etc.  By default, this is set to cleaning all entries older than 15 daays.
     - Copy the plist file to `~/Library/LaunchAgents`.
     - Load the plist with the following command: